-The so-called "crypto ransomware" took advantage of a weakness in Microsoft's Windows operating system using a hack that was allegedly developed by the US National Security Agency called EternalBlue.
-Although Microsoft had released a patch for this flaw some two months earlier, many of those running older versions of Windows, such as Windows XP and Windows 7, were left vulnerable to the attack.
+This crypto-ransomware exploited a vulnerability in the Windows operating system using a tool called EternalBlue, supposedly developed by the US National Security Agency (NSA).
+While Microsoft had already launched a fix two months previously, many organisations that ran legacy versions of Windows, including Windows XP and Windows 7, were still vulnerable.

 Who was affected by WannaCry?

 WannaCry made headlines after hitting multiple NHS organisations across the country in May 2017.
 Systems across 16 NHS sites, including a third of hospital trusts and 5% of GP practices, were crippled by a sudden inability to access core functions, leading to severe delays and the cancellation of some 19,000 appointments.

 Despite initial reports, the ransomware infections were not part of a larger coordinated attack against the NHS, as had been feared.
 In fact, it's believed that the NHS was simply caught in the crossfire of a particularly virulent strain of malware that targetted older systems.

 Within hours of the first detection, there were reports of WannaCry infections in at least 11 countries.
 The malware would ultimately infect more than 200,000 systems across 150 countries, all within 24 hours.
 Some of the more high profile victims included Telefonica, FedEx, Deutsche Bahn.

 It was believed at the time that the worst hit organisations were those that relied on older versions of the Windows operating system, namely Windows XP.
 However, post-event analysis by Kaspersky revealed that the vast majority of infections (98%) were found on machines running Windows 7, an operating system that was still receiving extended security support from Microsoft at the time, with Windows XP infections making up just 0.1%.